earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 The ed25519 signature by the author, encoded in base32 with a leading `b`.

+See [Serialization for Hashing and Signing](#serialization-for-hashing-and-signing), below, for details.

 Like the hashes and crypto keys in Earthstar, this is the raw binary signature encoded directly into base32.
 Do not encode the binary signature into a hex string and then into base32.

 ### Workspace